top of page

 American industry is forced by law to sell washed eggs, while in EU we have the exact opposite.

-2. We should crack our eggs on a surface different from the container we are going to use (bowl, pan, et.c.), discard the shell immediately, and wash our hands before touching anything else to avoid any bacteria entering our food.
+We should crack our eggs on a surface different from the vessel we are going to use.
+Discard the shell immediately, and wash our hands before touching anything else to avoid any bacteria entering our food.

 Then, we must disinfect the surface we cracked our egg on, as well.